SchrodingersGat/KiBoM/README.md

 **-t --titleofproject** Defines title of project.
 Follow argument with "string"

-**-i --image** Defines title of project.
+**-i --image** Defines source for logo image.
 Follow argument path of logo as a "string".
 If not provided, will default to KiCAD logo

 --------
 To run from KiCad, simply add the same command line in the *Bill of Materials* script window. e.g. to generate a HTML output: